shanmugam-88/springboot-crud/README.md

 # springboot-curd

-Learning Springboot and Hiberbate with basic CURD opertion.
-I have used relation database(MySQL) to perform all database related opertaions.
+Learning Spring boot and Hibernate with basic CURD operation.
+I have used relation database(MySQL) to perform all database related operations.

 ## About this application.

-  This is a simple application to create an article.
-In order to create an article we need to create a user first, once user is created userId will be gernerated automatically.
-Then we can create an article using this userId with proper data model, then article id will be generated automatically.
+This is a straightforward programme for producing posts.
+To create a post, we must first create a user, after which the userId will be automatically generated.
+Then, using this userId and a proper data model, we can create an article, and the article id will be created automatically.

-  We can retrieve and delete an article by using the correspointing http methods.
+Using the correct http methods, we can retrieve and delete an article.

 ## Tools Used
  * Java